Adaptation Right

 Publishing Agreement

 Publishing Agreement Type: noun Pronunciation: /pub-leesh-in-ag-ree-ment/ Also spelled or known as: Exclusive Publishing Agreement What does Publishing Agreement mean?
-A written agreement allowing a music publisher to publish some or all of a songwriter’s or composer’s work for a certain period of time.
-A Publishing Agreement (also known as an “Exclusive Publishing Agreement”) is a […]
+A legal contract between a creator and a music publisher for the publishing rights.
+A Publishing Agreement (also known as an “Exclusive Publishing Agreement”) is a written agreement allowing a music publisher to publish some or […]

 Recoup